Two-Chapter Excerpt from Erik's Revelation

 Erik stared at his eldest brother, wondering if Sam’s worried expression was because he knew the truth about Erik’s heritage, or just brotherly concern.
 More father-like than brother, Sam had been watching over him, teaching him, ruling him…

-Sam set aside the paperwork he’d been working on when Erik came in, requesting they talk about a new business idea.
-Leaning back in the worn leather chair, Sam drilled Erik with another concerned stare.
+Sam set aside the paperwork he’d been working on, leaned back in the worn leather chair, and drilled Erik with another concerned stare.
 “Are you sure you want to take this on, Erik?
 Your plate is already full.
 How do you propose adding another role?”

-Erik sighed.
-As much as he wanted to demand answers about his past, until he learned the entire truth, he didn’t want to reveal what he’d discovered.
+Erik pushed back his thoughts, he’d come to Sam to discuss a new business idea.
+He wasn’t ready to discuss the DNA test findings.
+As much as he wanted to demand answers about his past, until he learned more, he didn’t want to reveal what he’d discovered.
 Especially if it was all a big mistake.
-Even though he was sure he’d followed the instructions for the genealogy tests perfectly.
-No way had he mixed his DNA with Sam’s.
+Even though he was sure he’d followed the instructions for the DNA tests perfectly.
+No way had he mixed his DNA with Sam’s, and yet, the test had shown Sam as a DNA match.

 Sam stretched, rolling his shoulders.
 “But I need you, too, Erik.
 I truly appreciate how Alex’s ideas have brought our company out of debt, but if he takes all my rescue workers, we’ll no longer be the Midnight Sons.”

 Erik leaned against the wood-framed window.
-Autumn was here, season was over.
-They didn’t have near the amount of rescues after summer ended.
+Autumn was here; tourist season was over.
+They didn’t have near the number of rescues after summer ended.
 “We’ll always be the Midnight Sons, Sam.
 I’ll never stop working search and rescue.
 But I want to do this.
 I’ll train on my off days, see how it goes.
 We have nearly seven months before we’ll be able to start booking tours.”

 Sam chuckled.
 “You spend your little bit of free time rock climbing.
 Since when are you interested in horseback riding?”